ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/_review.md

             - Testing?
 My code is always first time right, and I never introduce bugs!
         correct_answer: 2
         explanation: >
-            While the first answer is not wrong, it's not that bad if a program has tests, the second approach is the best as it's much easier to add test along the way at the time the functionality is developed.
+            While the first answer is not factually incorrect, the second approach is best as it's much easier to add test along the way as the functionality is developed.

     - questions:
         question: >